-• The Australian Bureau of Statistics ranks Statistical Areas and Level 1 and 2 Local Government Areas according to an index of relative socio-economic advantage and disadvantage based on income, education, employment, occupation, housing and other information from the five-yearly census (ABS 2011a).
-In 2011, the Yorke Peninsula Local Government Area was in the lowest 40 and 30 per cent (i.e. relatively disadvantaged) in South Australia and Australia, respectively, for the index of relative social disadvantage and advantage.
-This was an improvement from 2006 when it was in the lowest 20 per cent in both South Australia and Australia
+• The Australian Bureau of Statistics ranks Statistical Areas Level 1 and 2 and Local Government Areas according to an index of relative socio-economic advantage and disadvantage based on income, education, employment, occupation, housing and other information from the five-yearly census (ABS 2011a).
+In 2006 and 2011, the Yorke Peninsula and Kangaroo Island Local Government Areas were in the lowest 40 and 50 per cent, respectively (i.e. relatively disadvantaged) in South Australia for the index of social relative disadvantage and advantage (ABS 2011a).

-(ABS 2011a).
 While household income is taken into account in calculating this index, it may also be worth reporting personal, family and household income separately.